 Southeastern uses NextGen ACCUPLACER for placement of students into developmental or college-level courses.
 Placement testing is required of all students who are enrolling in an associate degree program or in an English or math course.
-Students who have an ACT composite score of 20 or higher or an SAT composite score of 1020 or a minimum of 480 on the evidencebased reading and writing sections are exempt from taking the English and reading placement exams.
+Students who have an ACT composite score of 20 or higher, or an ACT English score of 19 or higher,,or an SAT composite score of 1020 or a minimum of 480 on the evidence-based reading and writing sections are exempt from taking the English and reading placement exams.
 Students with an ACT composite or ACT Math score of 20 or higher or an SAT composite score of 1020, or a minimum SAT Math section score of 530, are exempt from taking the math placement exam.
 Students who have taken and successfully completed English or math courses at another college or university are exempt from taking the placement test.
-Scores on ACCUPLACER are used, in conjunction with high school coursework and grades, to determine placement in appropriate developmental or college level courses.
+Scores on ACCUPLACER are used, in conjunction with high school coursework and grades, as well as cumulative GPA, to determine placement in appropriate developmental or college level courses.